abovebored/quiver-visual/README.md

 _N.B.
 This project has no affiliation with or endorsement from Quiver or Happen Apps._

+## Installation

+Throw it at a PHP environment.
+It assumes the `Quiver.qvlibrary` file (or symlink to) is in the root, but this is configurable in [/lib/config.php](/lib/config.php).

 ## Example usages

 - Share visiual inspiration with a client/3rd party.